Florida Dog Bite Attorneys

 When you are a loved one have been bitten by a dog, seek medical care immediately.
 Dog bites from an animal you do not know may be caused by rabies, a deadly disease if left untreated.
 Other cuts and lacerations can also become infected if not treated, so it is in your best interests to pursue medical attention immediately.

 Don’t let the thought of expensive medical bills prevent you from getting the care you need.
-That is where we come in, as trusted dog bite attorneys who will help you pursue compensation by holding negligent dog owners responsible.
+That is where we come in, as a trusted dog bite attorneys who will help you pursue compensation by holding negligent dog owners responsible.

 Florida is a premises liability state, meaning dog owners are required to protect visitors to their property from pets.
 As a result, owners can be held responsible for injuries caused by their dog.